blakeglucas/VHDL/README.md

 ## Testing/Simulating

 All libraries have been tested with GHDL (<http://ghdl.free.fr/>) and GTKWave (<http://gtkwave.sourceforge.net/>).
-A `test.sh` script is included in each file that will automatically analyze, emulate, and run tests for each library, if GHDL is installed an on the PATH.
+A `test.sh` script is included in each folder that will automatically analyze, emulate, and run tests for each library, if GHDL is installed an on the PATH.
 VHDL 2008 standard should be specified.

 ## License